Skip to content

 It will then be up to the prosecution to prove the allegations beyond a reasonable doubt.
 If they are successful, a conviction is likely.
 In order to negate the claims and raise doubt on the evidence provided, our criminal lawyers will raise a necessary defence where appropriate.
 If our efforts our successful, the charges will either be completely dropped and no conviction will be recorded, or the charges will be downgraded in which lesser penalties usually apply.

-As an award winning criminal law firm, Benjamin Leonardo – The Defenders is home to we are some of the Sydney’s best criminal defence lawyers.
+As an award winning criminal law firm, Essere – The Defenders is home to we are some of the Sydney’s best criminal defence lawyers.
 If we represent your case, may be able to achieve more favourable outcome if we are successfully able to disprove the claims and argue the following defences.

 THE DEFENCE